Psychotherapy 1B (PSTY5102)

 Grand rounds: One hour duration and attended by all candidates and supervisors.
 An area of interest or controversy in the current psychotherapeutic field will be presented by a supervisor, candidate or invited guest, followed by discussion.
 Seminars: One member of the Faculty will lead the seminar group for a whole semester.
 Practical work: Candidates will be expected to undertake psychotherapy with assigned patients during the three years of the course.
 They will be expected to begin with their first assigned patient early in their first year.
 Clinical supervision: The clinical supervision will be conducted weekly for the whole of the academic year.
-All candidates will be expected to present sessions for weekly supervision.
-In addition, candidates may be required to present, from time to time, sessions in the form of process notes or by means of audiotape.
+All candidates will be expected to present sessions for weekly supervision using audio recordings.
+In addition, candidates may be required to present, from time to time, sessions in the form of process notes.
 During the first year supervision will be conducted either individually or in small groups of two candidates for one and a half hours per week.
 Reading: Candidates will be given some reading material and a reading list at the beginning of the year and may be asked to prepare a seminar periodically.

 Our courses that offer this unit of study

 Grand rounds; seminars (1.5 hours every week for whole semester); practical work; clinical supervision (45 minutes every week for whole semester).